pithao/prime-swing-client/README.md

 - Database: swing-dance (for local development)

 ### Production Deployment
+For production, build the app using npm run build and serve the static files from your backend or a hosting provider like Netlify or Vercel.
 For production, set these environment variables:
 - All Firebase configuration variables
 - `DATABASE_URL` for PostgreSQL session storage